niki-ito/activism-through-storytelling-with-code/README.md

 - Edit the audio recording from the second conversation.
 - Receive the developed photos and edit them.
 - Develop the design for the Visual Narrative website.
-- Experiment with adding subtitles(transcribed conversation) to the audio visualization.
+- Experiment with adding subtitles(transcribed conversation) to the audio visualization sketches.
 - Record and photograph the last conversation.
 - Learn how to merge and separate branches to have a better workflow.

 Week 7:
-- Code the audio visualization to show subtitles at specified audio marks.
+- Code the audio visualization sketches to show subtitles at specified audio marks.
 - Organize the edited photos and add them to the website and audio visualizer.
 - Develop the design for the Visual Narrative website.
 - Develop the Visual Narrative website to integrate the finalized p5.js sketches.
 - Develop the items to be added in the toolkit/handbook.

+Week 8:
+- Code the website to show p5 canvases on thumbnail click with Event Listeners.
+- Code the audio visualization sketches to have interactive photographs.
+- Illustrate/paint the thumbnails to appear on the website.
+- Redesign the website using mockups.
+- Create a text-based document for the items to be added to the toolkit/handbook.